Mid Cornwall · TR2

 Why Grampound is its own job.

-Conservation Area covers the historic high street.
+The planning backdrop in Mid Cornwall is real, not abstract: conservation Area covers the historic high street.
 Listed buildings are common; HGV traffic on the A390 shapes some site logistics.
 For renovation specifically, parts of Grampound sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Grampound project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR2 parish brief as the design brief and the Grampound application has somewhere to land.
+Whether the project is on medieval and Georgian high street terraces in the centre or further out toward Tregony, the renovation response is locally tuned.

 Planning note